rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 Determining these properties is difficult for a classical computer since the electrons may be highly entangled.
 To model this accurately, we require more computational power, and this is where quantum computers come into play.
 Compared to classical computers, they are more efficient at handling entanglement.

+LiH is a 12 body molecule containing 4 protons, 4 electrons, and 4 neutrons.
+This creates a 12 body model, which becomes intractable when simulating it both with a classical and quantum computer.
+So, this model reduces the First Quantized Molecular Hamiltonian to one two body interaction between two electrons in the hybridized p orbital and four one body interactions with their respective nuclei.

 ![](https://i.imgur.com/anvTZWN.png)
 > By Wikipedia